gontract/gontract/README.md

 # DbC for non-OOP languages?

-while class invariants are by their name alone  quite evidently indeed specific to OOP,  the hypothesis that this project aims to support is that at least preconditions and postconditions can be applied more generally to routines (functions/methods) in non-OOP languages like golang  as well.
+while class invariants are by their name alone  quite evidently indeed specific to OOP,  the hypothesis that this project aims to support -- in the example case of golang --  that at least preconditions and postconditions can be applied more generally to routines (functions/methods) in procedural non-OOP languages as well.

 ## Preconditions and Postconditions

 Let's have a closer look at pre- and postconditions.

-**preconditions** are conditions that are  typically  imposed  on  the input of a funcion (parameters/arguments) and they  have to be satisfied in order for the function body to  run at all.
+**preconditions** are conditions that are  typically  imposed  upon  the input of a funcion (its parameters/arguments) and they  have to be satisfied in order for the function body to  run at all.
 It is the caller's responsibiliy to make sure that preconditions are satisfied.

-**postconditions** are usually imposed on the result of a function  (return values) and they have to be satisfied in order for the function to complete regularly.
+**postconditions** are usually imposed upon the output  of a function  (its return values) and they have to be satisfied in order for the function to complete regularly.
 It is the responsibility of the function implementation  to make sure postconditions are satisfied if the function ran, i. e. if it was provided with valid input.